idominikosgr/VibeKit-VDK-CLI/tools/project-scanner/README.md

 ## 📋 Overview

-The CodePilot Project Scanner is an intelligent utility that analyzes your codebase to automatically generate project-specific rule files for the CodePilotRules framework.
+The VibeCoding Project Scanner is an intelligent utility that analyzes your codebase to automatically generate project-specific rule files for the VibeCodingRules framework.
 It detects patterns, naming conventions, architecture, and technology stacks to create customized AI assistance rules.

 ## ✨ Features